R

 .Platform(seehelp(".Platform")) andR.Version()provide information about the platform R was built on. -

-sessionInfo()extracts parts of the information provided by the functions mentioned above about the operating system and R. It also lists attached and loaded packages.
-Its printing method can be used to print additional information about the used locale, time zone, and random number generation:print(sessionInfo(), locale = TRUE, RNG = TRUE). -
+utils::sessionInfo()extracts parts of the information mentioned above about the operating system and R, and lists attached and loaded packages.
+Its printing method can be used to print additional information about the used locale (i.e., settings that depend on the user’s language or region) and random number generation:print(sessionInfo(), locale = TRUE, RNG = TRUE).sessioninfo::session_info()provides more details about the origin of loaded or installed packages, and has the option to show only information about selected packages and their dependencies.

 RStudio

-RStudio is an integrated development environment for R that can be downloaded from Posit.
+RStudio is an integrated development environment for R developed by Posit that can be downloaded here.

 RStudio can also be used to read and modify plain-text files.